1962–63 South-West Indian Ocean cyclone season: Tropical Cyclone Bertha

 At the end of November, an area of low pressure persisted near Diego Garcia, associated with the Intertropical Convergence Zone (ITCZ).
 A circulation developed southwest of the island on November 29, which moved generally to the southwest due to an anticyclone to the south.
 On December 1, the low pressure area was confirmed to have developed into Tropical Storm Bertha while near the Mascarene Islands.
 While in the vicinity, the storm produced winds of 55 km/h in Rodrigues.
 The storm turned to the south, after a polar low weakened the ridge to the south.
 Bertha passed between Rodrigues and Réunion on December 3, producing only above normal seas.
 At its peak, the storm reached tropical cyclone status, or peak winds of at least 120 km/h.
 Bertha passed 200 km east of Mauritius on December 4 while continuing generally southward.
 The storm became extratropical the next day, and was last noted on December 6.

-Severe Tropical Storm Cecile
+Tropical Cyclone Cecile

 As early as December 18, an area of low pressure persisted near Diego Garcia.
 By December 24, falling pressures and increasing winds indicated that Tropical Storm Cecile had developed near St. Brandon.
 At its peak, the storm reached tropical cyclone status, or peak winds of at least 120 km/h.
 On December 25, Cecile passed just east of St. Brandon, where it produced winds of 93 km/h and a pressure of 992 mbar.
 The storm tracked southward, passing between Mauritius and Rodrigues while weakening.
 Cecile turned more to the south-southeast in tandem with a large anticyclone moving eastward.
 The storm was last noted on December 28, having become extratropical that day.